threefoldtech/tfgrid-sdk-go/grid-proxy/internal/indexer/README.md

 three channels:

-- `NodeTwinIdsChan`: it collects the twin ids for the nodes the indexer will call.
+- `IdChan`: it collects the twin ids for the nodes the indexer will call.
 - `ResultChan`: it collects the results returned by the rmb call to the node.
 - `BatchChan`: transfer batches of results ready to directly upserted.

 four types of workers:

-- `Finder`: this worker calls the database to filter nodes and push its data to the `NodeTwinIdsChan`
+- `Finder`: this worker calls the database to filter nodes and push its data to the `IdChan`
-- `Caller`: this worker pop the twins from `NodeTwinIdsChan` and call the node with the `RmbClient` to get data and then push the result to `ResultChan`
+- `Getter`: this worker pop the twins from `IdChan` and call the node with the `RmbClient` to get data and then push the result to `ResultChan`
 - `Batcher`: this worker collect results from `ResultChan` in batches and send it to the `BatchChan`
 - `Upserter`: this worker get data from `BatchChan` then update/insert to the `Database`

-Each indexer could have some extra feature based on the use case, but these are essential.
+The indexer struct is generic and each indexer functionality differ from the others based on its Work.
+Work a struct that implement the interface `Work` which have three methods:

+- `Finders`: this is a map of string and interval to decide which finders this node should use.
+- `Get`: a method that prepare the payload from rmb call and parse the response to return a ready db model data.
+- `Upsert`: calling the equivalent db upserting method with the ability to remove old expired data.

 ## Registered Indexers